blawson69/DoorMaster/README.md

 - The [Visibility](#door-visibility) of the door (reveal only)
 - The current Lock DC (editable)
 - The current Break DC (editable)
+- Whether there is a Switch, and its visibility (reveal only)
 - If [keyed](#keyed-doors), whether the lock is enabled (enable only)
 - If keyed, shows the passphrase (editable)
 - If keyed, shows if Key Reset is on or off (toggle)
-- Whether there is a Switch, and its visibility (reveal only)
+- If [trapped](#trapped-doors), whether the trap is active (toggle)
+- If trapped, the current Disable DC (editable)
+- If trapped, a list of the Triggers
+- If trapped, whether the trap resets after it's triggered (toggle)
+- If trapped, whether the door is Broken after it's triggered (toggle)
+- If trapped, the beginning words of the effect
 - Whether the tokens are locked (lockable)

 ## Configuration